pawbana/kubernetes/README.md

 ## To start using K8s

-See our documentation on [kubernetes.io].
+Seee our documentation on [kubernetes.io].

 Take a free course on [Scalable Microservices with Kubernetes].